Dongxin000/Adaptive-color-SL/README.md

         organization={IEEE}
     }

+## Acknowledgments
+- This software and code borrows heavily from [single-shot-pro-cam-calib][1].
+- We express our gratitude to the anonymous reviewers for their valuable and insightful comments and suggestions, which have been truly inspiring.
+- Please don't hesitate to create an issue if you have any questions, suggestions, or concerns.

 ## License
 This software is freely available for non-profit non-commercial use, and may be redistributed under the conditions in [license](LICENSE).